stefan-hoeck/idris2-dom/docs/src/Tutorial.md

 Coming from the backend is only slightly more involved.
-First, the conversion might fail (this shouldn't happen if functions implemented in Javascript adhere to their spec, but one can never know for sure), so we return a `Maybe`.
+First, the conversion might fail (this shouldn't happen if functions implemented in JavaScript adhere to their spec, but one can never know for sure), so we return a `Maybe`.
 In addition, we have to compare the FFI value against the external constants.
-For this, heterogeneous equality function `JS.Util.eqv` can be used, which invokes the Javascript `===` operator internally.
+For this, heterogeneous equality function `JS.Util.eqv` can be used, which invokes the JavaScript `===` operator internally.
 Here's the implementation of `FromFFI`:

 ```idris